nairjayesh/nairjayesh.github.io/content/writings/logs25.md

 - [Money is the Map](https://geohot.github.io/blog/jekyll/update/2025/02/24/money-is-the-map.html)
 - [Manna – Two Views of Humanity’s Future – Chapter 1](https://marshallbrain.com/manna1)

 **Oct 5 '25.** I've been on the move these days, crashing on a friend's couch.
-It's been revelatory as to how less I need, and how much I own.
+It's been revelatory to realize how little I need compared to how much I own.
 Packing things up for a long move always involves pruning the excess that accumulates as a result of staying at a place for too long.
 In a related note, I found [shipping luggage through Hermes](https://www.myhermes.de/preise/gepaeck-und-koffer/?wt_ga=52641879826_257246086518&wt_kw=e_52641879826_hermes%20kofferversand) in case of a long distance move within Germany to be quite useful.
 It's relatively cheap, compared to hauling it across state in a train or hiring a moving van if it's confined to two suitcases.

 I read [an article](https://archive.is/lfjbl) in NY Times, covering comedian Kunal Kamra's current situation.
 It reveals just how far the current govt. has gone to curb dissent.
 They take out your knee caps (means of making a living) one by one.
 From the article, “They shut the bigger venues, I went to the smaller venues.
 They shut the smaller venues, I’m working on YouTube,” he said.
 “If they shut YouTube, I’ll figure something out."